-The Medical Clinic at Pistere is at the heart of what Soaring is doing in Haiti.
+The Medical Clinic at Pistere is at the heart of what Soaring is achieving in Haiti.
 Located in the rural environs of Cap Haitien, the clinic staff of a Doctor, Administrator, Lab Technician and Pharmacy Coordinator, continue to serve patients four days a week in a community where cows and goats roam freely, no electric power or indoor plumbing exists, and you still sometimes see older people riding donkeys.
 These critical medical services are now expanding toward an even greater emphasis on women and their children and families.
+Haiti has the highest infant mortality rate in the western hemisphere.
 Our nurse midwife is conducting training of traditional birthing attendants, providing prenatal and postpartum care, and delivering family planning services.
 We are in the process of establishing a cervical cancer screening and treatment program, as well.
 As we continue to conduct meetings, discussions, and conference calls with Building Goodness Foundation, we move forward toward our dream of a Women's Health & Birthing Clinic where we will continue to do even more to help ensure healthy births, assist women with their health needs, and strive to improve the maternal and infant mortality rates in the nation with the worst record in the western hemisphere.